Hanuman: Relation with Devi or Shakti

+Illustration of Hanuman and Vaishno Devi from a Sikh religious manuscript.

-The story of the incarnation of Mata Vaishno Devi (Trikuta), Lord Ram assigns Hanuman the specific duty of protecting her during her long penance.
+The story of the incarnation of Vaishno Devi, Lord Ram assigns Hanuman the specific duty of protecting her during her long penance.

-When the divine Kanya Trikuta (who would later be known as Vaishno Devi) met Lord Ram during the Treta Yuga, she expressed her wish to marry him.
-Lord Ram promised her that she would become his consort in the Kaliyuga (the current age) and instructed her to go to the beautiful cave on Trikuta Parvat to continue her penance until that time.
-To ensure her safety and facilitate her penance, Lord Ram declared that certain brave monkeys (langur veer) would act as her protectors or guards (prahari) specifically, those appointed as her protectors included Nal, Neel, Hanuman, and Jamvant.
-When the divine girl (Vaishnavi) reached the beautiful cave on Trikut mountain, she stationed a brave Hanuman Ji at the door of the cave to act as a guard and prevent Bhairavnath from following her inside.
+When the Vaishno devi met Lord Ram during the Treta Yuga, she expressed her wish to marry him.
+Lord Ram promised her that she would become his consort in the Kaliyuga and instructed her to go to the beautiful cave on Trikuta Parvat to continue her penance until that time.
+To ensure her safety and facilitate her penance, Lord Ram declared that certain brave monkeys (langur veer) would act as her protectors or guards specifically, he appointed hanuman as her gatekeeper.
+When Vaishno Devi reached the beautiful cave on Trikut mountain, she stationed a brave Hanuman Ji at the door of the cave to act as a guard and prevent Bhairavnath from following her inside.
 Bhairav attempted to enter the cave and began fighting with the brave Hanuman Ji.
 Although the brave Hanuman fought he was overcome or defeated.

 Buddhism

 Hanuman appears in Tibetan Buddhism (southwest China) and Khotanese (west China, central Asia and northern Iran) versions of Ramayana.
 The Khotanese versions have a Jātaka tales-like theme but are generally similar to the Hindu texts in the storyline of Hanuman.
 The Tibetan version is more embellished, and without attempts to reference the Jātakas.
 Also, in the Tibetan version, novel elements appear such as Hanuman carrying love letters between Rama and Sita, in addition to the Hindu version wherein Rama sends the wedding ring with him as a message to Sita.
 Further, in the Tibetan version, Rama chides Hanuman for not corresponding with him through letters more often, implying that the monkey-messenger and warrior is a learned being who can read and write.

 In Japan, icons of the divine monkey (Saruta Biko), guarding temples such as Saru-gami at Hie Shrine.

 In the Sri Lankan versions of Ramayana, which are titled after Ravana, the story is less melodramatic than the Indian stories.
-Many of the legends recounting Hanuman's bravery and innovative ability are found in the Sinhala versions.
+Many of the stories recounting Hanuman's bravery and innovative ability are found in the Sinhala versions.
 The stories in which the figures are involved have Buddhist themes, and lack the embedded ethics and values structure according to Hindu dharma.
 According to Hera Walker, some Sinhalese communities seek the aid of Hanuman through prayers to his mother.
 In Chinese Buddhist texts, states Arthur Cotterall, myths mention the meeting of the Buddha with Hanuman, as well as Hanuman's great triumphs.
 According to Rosalind Lefeber, the arrival of Hanuman in East Asian Buddhist texts may trace its roots to the translation of the Ramayana into Chinese and Tibetan in the 6th-century CE.